 As a consultant on marketing and communications for the Center for Practical Bioethics since 2013, she develops strategy and implements tactics to build awareness and support for the Center’s work.
 She also provides grantwriting support.

 Since starting Galblum Communications in 1991, Trudi has helped more than 80 organizations, from small shops to large institutions, to develop community support for their missions through public relations, grantwriting, development communications and historical documentation for print, web and mobile platforms, as well as video and social media.
 From 1991 until joining the Center, Trudi led marketing and communications for Nonprofit Connect, which provides education, resources and networking to help nonprofits more effectively achieve their missions.

 Trudi holds a Master of Policy Sciences degree from the University of Maryland, Baltimore County, and a B.A. in English from the University of Maryland, College Park.
 She earned a Nonprofit Fund Raising Certificate from the University of Missouri-Kansas City’s Bloch School of Business and Public Administration and also has extensive nonprofit board experience.

-Monica Delles joined the Center in July 2016 as the Operations Assistant.
-Monica has a diverse professional background including non-profit volunteer coordination, co-owning a store-front business, professional sales, college and corporate computer training, and freelance writing.
-Monica has always enjoyed volunteering in her community and is currently serving as a deacon in her church.Although she has called Kansas City home for 20 years, Monica grew up living in numerous states - mainly on the east coast - and overseas.
-She did stay on the Virginia Peninsula long enough to earn her BA in English with an emphasis in Professional Writing from Christopher Newport University.
+Monica joined the Center in July 2016 as the Operations Assistant.
+Her diverse professional background includes non-profit volunteer coordination, co-owning a store-front business, professional sales, college and corporate computer training and freelance writing.
+Monica has always enjoyed volunteering in her community.